CartoDB/labs-multilayer/README.md

 * cartodb_id: not used
 * the_geom: not_used
 * name: name to appear in the selector
+* show: true if layer is to be displayed initially
 * viz_json: URL for the viz.json that corresponds to the visualization (takes precedence over sql and cartocss)
 * sql: SQL query for the data in the layer (used if viz_json is not present)
 * cartocss: CartoCSS for the layer (used if viz_json is not present)